joemarshall/websensors/_lessons/8.Machine_learning_for_sensor_processing/machine_learning_2.md

 `  ,hasConsole:true,hasGraph:true,showCode:true,editable:true,showFileButtons:true,caption:"Capture ground truth datasets using this script"})
 </script>

-We can similarly load this ground truth data in a colab notebook, and train an almost identical neural network to do the regression.
+We can similarly load this ground truth data in another [Colab notebook](https://colab.research.google.com/github/joemarshall/websensors/blob/main/assets/python/Tempo_tapper.ipynb), and train an almost identical neural network to do the regression.

-Load your ground truth into the [colab notebook](https://colab.research.google.com/github/joemarshall/websensors/blob/main/assets/python/TempoTap.ipynb)
+Load your ground truth into the colab notebook and run it as before.
+It takes quite a time to train the model.
 You should get out tempomodel.tflite, which goes into the script below to run it.

 <script>
 makePyodideBox({